scrudgey/DJ2020/tutorial.md

     prevent using burglar mode while walking up to door prevent using software while in dialogue

+# system

+exit to neighborhood
+enter from title screen

 # gameplay elements
 fix up graphics for weapon wheel menu make character heads bob a little bit as they talk? redraw jack portrait
+"you have no keys" / "you have no data"

 scheduling with brett
 opportunistic hire